 Balanced Diet: A Step-by-step Guide to Healthy Eating

 The importance of a balanced diet is common knowledge, but few of us know how to implement the principle in everyday life.
-A balanced diet includes a variety of foods that you should eat to meet your body’s daily nutrition needs.
+A balanced diet includes the best foods for heart health that you should eat to meet your body’s daily nutrition needs.
 It impacts your energy levels, improves the quality of sleep, and strengthens immunity, as a result of which you fall sick less often.

-Here’s a step-by-step guide on how you can get started with a balanced diet.
+Here’s a guided introduction to how you can get started with a balanced diet.

 Step 1: How many calories do you need to stay healthy?